What’s the difference between hard and soft water?

 The minerals in hard water have a detrimental effect on detergents, decreasing the effectiveness of some ingredients.
 Washing powders, dishwasher tablets, floor cleaners etc. all work better when used with soft water.

 Essex residents often notice a white haze on glassware and cutlery after washing up; it’s not that the washing up liquids fault, it’s down to the hard water.
-This sticky haze will also build up in showers and bathtubs making them challenging to clean.
+This sticky haze will also build up in showers, shower heads and bathtubs making them challenging to clean.

 Hard water also causes higher limescale build up that you’ll find in your kettle, washing machine, dishwasher and boiler, any appliance that uses hot water.
 Appliances that use hard water don’t last as long as appliances that use soft water.